Yulin, Shaanxi

-Yulin (local pronunciation:[ˈy³⁵ˌljʌŋ]) is a prefecture-level city in the Shanbei region of Shaanxi province, China, bordering Inner Mongolia to the north, Shanxi to the east, and Ningxia to the west.
+Yulin (local pronunciation:[ˈy³⁵ˌljʌŋ]) is a prefecture-level city in the Shaanbei region of Shaanxi province, China, bordering Inner Mongolia to the north, Shanxi to the east, and Ningxia to the west.
 It has an administrative area of 43578 km2 and as of the 2020 Chinese census had a population of 3,634,750.

 History

-Yulin played host to the 11th CHIME (European Foundation for Chinese Music Research) conference in August 2006.
-In 2017, 26–29 August, the 1st IGU-AGLE Commission's conference on 'Global Rural Development and Land Capacity Building.' was held in Yulin University.
+Yulin hosted the 11th CHIME (European Foundation for Chinese Music Research) conference in August 2006.
+From 26 to 29 August 2017, the 1st IGU-AGLE Commission's conference on "Global Rural Development and Land Capacity Building" was held in Yulin University.

 Geography

 Yulin is the northernmost prefecture-level city of Shaanxi, and borders Ordos City (Inner Mongolia) to the north, Xinzhou and Lüliang (Shanxi) to the east, Yan'an to the south, and Wuzhong (Ningxia) to the west.
 To the north and northwest of the city lies the Ordos Desert, though the countryside is very green due to the many small shrubs which have been planted to slow the process of desertification.
 The city is based in a valley which extends north–south, which rises to a large vantage point to the north east, from which there are views of the west and northwest.